How to Apply

 To receive full consideration, applicants must submit all materials by the deadline:

-- Complete the UIC Graduate College Application for Graduate Appointment Form, including the personal statement.
+To apply the following should be submitted to the graduate office: (i) The UIC Graduate College Application for Graduate Appointment Form, including the personal statement.
 This serves as the application for admission.
-Include your University Identification Number (UIN) and your email address with your documentation.
-Note that most concurrent students are funded by their major department.
+Include your University Identification Number (UIN) and your email address with your documentation (ii) A listing of courses you have taken toward the degree, with terms of enrollment and grades (iii) 2 letters of recommendation from MSCS faculty and 1 from their major department to be sent directly to email@example.com.